Sepahan S.C.: Before the revolution

 In 1953, with the help of Iran national football team player Mahmoud Hariri the Shahin Isfahan football club was created.
 This club was one of the teams attached to the more popular and successful Shahin F.C. of Tehran.
 In 1963, Shahin as the representative of Isfahan Province became champions of Iran after a 1–1 draw against Tehran XI.
 In 1967, due to the problems that arose in the Shahin F.C. organization in Tehran, the Isfahan branch was forced to cease operations.
 The club changed its name to Sepahan.
 The club participated in the Takht Jamshid Cup league from 1974 to 1978.
 In the club's first season in the Takht Jamshid Cup they finished in 10th place ahead of city rivals Zob Ahan.

 Post Revolution

 After the Revolution, they played in the local Isfahan leagues for many years until 1993.
 That year the club was purchased by the Siman-e-Sepahan (Sepahan Cement) factory of Isfahan.
 It participated in the Azadegan League until the year 2000, when Foolad Mobarekeh (Steel Mill of Mobarekeh Isfahan) bought the team from the Siman factory.
-The team now plays under the name of Foolad Mobarakeh Sepahan, and enjoys very good support by the club board, and has been able to attain a respectable fan base in its hometown.
+The team now plays under the name of Foolad Mobarakeh Sepahan, and has support from the club board.